wisnunugroho21/reinforcement_learning_ppo_rnd/README.md

 ## Contributing

-This project is far from finished.
+This project is far from finish.
 If you want to fix, contribute, or give an idea, just write it in issues